linkslice/BSD-tweaker/README.md

 OpenBSD performance tweaking tool.
 Use at tour own risk.

-Not recomended for use without reading closely and jnderstanding the risks.
+Not recomended for use without reading closely and understanding the risks.